Violence between family members is subject to legal intervention in the same way as violence between strangers.

 If domestic and family violence comes to the attention of police, they may issue an intervention order (see Intervention orders) or lay criminal charges against the perpetrator (see Criminal charges).

-However, it should be noted that legal remedies can sometimes be of limited use in a crisis.
+Legal remedies can sometimes be of limited use in a crisis.
 It is more often the practical steps and planning a person can take which will be of much greater significance for their safety than reliance on legal remedies alone.

 For information on domestic and family violence services that can help South Australian women and girls, including in Auslan, see our Abuse Prevention Accessible Videos.